swapnilkant11/zodiacApp/README.md

 # Zodiac Application
-zodiac application by nodejs, express, html, css/bootstrap and javascript where users can search for a particular zodiac sign of their interest and know about it along with the dates where it falls.
+Zodiac application by nodejs, express, html, css/bootstrap and javascript where users can search for a particular zodiac sign of their interest and know about it along with the dates where it falls.

 ### Link to live application
 <https://evening-gorge-46505.herokuapp.com/?>